aleshing/central-role-of-identifying-assumptions/applications/README.md

 sensitivity analysis for the no-highest-order interaction assumption, which are saved in the directory `nhoi_fits`.
 5. Run the `R` script `sensitivity_analysis_marg_nhoi_plotting.R`.
 This produces Table 4 presented in Section 5.4.
-The plot is saved in the folder `plots`.
 6. Run the `R` script `sensitivity_analysis_nhoi_plotting.R`.
 This produces Table 19 presented in Appendix E.3.
-The plot is saved in the folder `plots`.